 - 1. Standing down personnel who have reported for duty as part of the initial response. - 2.
 Contacting personnel who are on their rest days or on leave. - 3.
-Arranging for assistance from qualified personnel from other Forth Ports Limited operations (eg Dundee or Tilbury). - 4.
+Arranging for assistance from qualified personnel from other Forth Ports Limited operations (e.g. Dundee or Tilbury). - 4.
 Suspending operations on a temporary basis to free-up personnel including recalling personnel from training courses.

 The MEC Team Leader is also responsible to ensure that suitable accommodation is available for personnel who have been brought in from other areas.
 In addition personnel who have been on duty for an extended period may require to rest before travelling home.
-The pilots' bunk room in Grangemouth Harbour Office may be used for this purpose.

 During a protracted, long running incident then all available trained personnel (large pool of responders) will be called upon and management personnel will be placed on rotations.
 Back up resources can be sources from anti-pollution contractors.
 Accommodation and facilities/ resources will be provided where required and will be the responsibility of the Logistics Team as per the action cards.